B64-Cryptzo/Scudo/README.md

 To accomplish this we do the following:
 - Use an opcode disassembler like [capstone](https://github.com/capstone-engine/capstone) to read the function bytes until we reach [0xCC](https://en.wikipedia.org/wiki/INT_(x86_instruction)#:~:text=The%20INT3%20instruction%20is%20a,are%20encoded%20using%20two%20bytes.) since functions in memory are typically alligned using 0xCC instructions
-- Use function pointers to determine the address of a function memory.
-This can be trivial because depending on whether you're in debug mode or release, functions are inlined differently.
+- Use function pointers to determine the address of a function in memory.
+This can be trivial because depending on whether you're in debug mode or release, functions are referenced differently.

 Now that you understood the way we obtain our function information, I can explain how the class encrypts and decrypts functions.